tpaau-17DB/libprettylogger/README.md

 <a name="log-outputs_file-stream_locking-log-file"></a>
 #### Locking The Log File
 The log file can be locked to prevent race conditions when there are multiple threads accessing it at the same time.
-It prevents `FileStream` from writing to the log file until the lock has been released.
-The lock is only ignored when the `FileStream` is being dropped and the `OnDropPolicy` is set to `IgnoreLogFileLock` (off by default).
+It stops `FileStream` from writing to it until the lock has been released.
+The lock is only ignored when `FileStream` is being dropped and the `OnDropPolicy` is set to `IgnoreLogFileLock` (off by default).